Special Assessment Districts (SAD)

 - The official Township petition must be returned to the Township

-expiration date on a petition, but each petition identifies a target
+date on a petition, but each petition identifies a target return date

-the Township Board of Trustees will consider accepting the official
+Township Board of Trustees will consider accepting the official petition

-petition at one of their regular meetings held on the second and
+at one of their regular meetings held on the second and fourth Mondays

-notice will be published by the Township Clerk for the Public
+published by the Township Clerk for the Public Hearing inviting comments

-Trustees will listen to comments from property owners within the
+will listen to comments from property owners within the district.
+The

-district.
-The Township Board of Trustees will vote to proceed or
+Township Board of Trustees will vote to proceed or reject the project.

 - The project will then be advertised for public bidding.
 After